Public Trust

 What Is Live Today

-What Is Experimental
+What Is Evolving

 Vorliq does not store user private keys or wallet passwords on the server.
 Lost private keys cannot be recovered by Vorliq.
 Anyone with a private key can control that wallet, so users must keep encrypted backups safely and avoid shared or untrusted devices for sensitive wallet actions.